 Through Postural Awareness as the bottom line of the physical aspect of our Qi Gong practice, you will develop the skill to become aware of and assess the structural imbalances that may interfere with the natural flow of your Vital Energy.
 Bear in mind that “blocked Qi” is, most of the time, the main cause of many health imbalances.

-There are many Chi Kung styles and all of them have three things in common: they involve
+There are many Qi Gong styles and all of them have three things in common: they involve

 ~ becoming aware of the way you use your body to move around,